 Penalty: $1 000.

-143. Discharge of guarantee
+143. Discharge of guarantee by guarantor

 A guarantor under a contract of guarantee with a credit provider that relates or, but for the operation of this section, would relate to a regulated contract or a proposed regulated contract —